LucasDelfino92/morrowindsharp/modlist.md

 - [**Samarys Ancestral Tomb Expanded**](https://www.nexusmods.com/morrowind/mods/45612) by ATL Team and PikachunoTM: turns Samarys Ancestral Tomb from a simple three-room dungeon into a much larger dungeon with an unmarked quest.
 - [**Seven Graces Shrines Enhanced**](https://www.nexusmods.com/morrowind/mods/46417) by QueenLunara: redesigns the shrines associated with the Seven Graces pilgrimage, making them look more important and like actual pilgrimage sites.
   - Also install the **Seven Graces Shrines Enhanced - No Script Edits** optional file.
-- [**She Vivec Fixed v1.1**](https://www.mediafire.com/file/00wo4fe37ywj7h5/She_Vivec_Fixed_v1.1_%28Sigourn_Fork%29.zip/file) by Hidronax, Balketh, and Sigourn: randomly swap Vivec's gender whenever you enter his/her palace.
-There's a chance of 50% Vivec will swap his/her gender every time you visit him/her.
-Streamlined for installation with Sigourn's Mod List. [**Original mod can be found here.**](https://www.nexusmods.com/morrowind/mods/45201?)
-  - MO2 will install this mod as a BAIN package.
-Tick the corresponding options and click **OK**:
-    - **00 Core**
-    - **01 Optional Head Fire**: if you'd like Vivec's head to be on fire.
-    - **02 Optional Concept Art She Vivec Face Replacement**: only if you installed **Concept Art Vivec Face Replacement** earlier.
 - [**Tower of Vos**](https://www.nexusmods.com/morrowind/mods/43527) by Melchior Dahrk: makes the Tower of Vos much taller than before, and adds a group of guards called War Wizards that patrol the exterior of the stronghold.
-- [**Vanilla-Friendly Almalexia Replacer**](https://www.nexusmods.com/morrowind/mods/47068) by Half11 and Qarl: face replacer for Almalexia that also doubles the resolution.
-Makes her look less dumb.
-  - Only install the **Vanilla-Friendly Almalexia Replacer** main file.
 - [**White Suran 2 - MD Edition**](https://www.nexusmods.com/morrowind/mods/44153) by Melchior Dahrk and Basswalker: gives the city of Suran unique glistening whitewashed walls.
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **0-Data Files**